universityofsussex-rc/Workshops/exercises/artemis/Exercise3/README.md

 ## Jupyter Notebook

-If you are not familair with Python - do not worry - we are just using Jupyter as an example for custom envs which R etc can be used with as well.
+If you are not familiar with Python - do not worry - we are just using Jupyter as an example for custom envs which R etc can be used with as well.

-If you are not familair - Jupyter is a development environment with run-time execution via "Cells" (json objects for the front-end devs in the room).
+If you are not familiar - Jupyter is a development environment with run-time execution via "Cells" (json objects for the front-end devs in the room).
 They also provide a Markdown syntax and PDF export - making them rather useful for new coders, and report generators.

 ### Starting the Notebook